-On August 11, 2023, the FDA notified us that the agency was placing a clinical hold on our IND for the proposed FIH study of NPM-119.
-The FDA indicated its intention to subsequently provide an official clinical hold letter stating the reasons for the clinical hold.
-If we are required to conduct additional IND-enabling activities such as additional pre-clinical studies, our overall expenditures relating to our NPM-119 program would increase.
+On August 18, 2023, FDA provided written notification that the LIBERATE-1 study was on Full Clinical Hold exclusively due to insufficient Chemistry, Manufacturing, and Controls ("CMC") information to assess the risk to human subjects.
+If we are required to conduct additional nonclinical and/or clinical activities, our overall expenditures relating to our NPM-119 program would increase.
 Our financial statements have been presented on the basis that our business is a going concern, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
 To finance our operations, we will need to raise additional capital, which cannot be assured.
 Our operating plan may change as a result of many factors currently unknown to us, and we will need to seek additional funds through public or private equity offerings or debt financings, grants, collaborations, strategic partnerships or other sources.
 However, we may be unable to raise additional capital or enter into such other arrangements when needed on favorable terms or at all.
 If we are unable to obtain funding on a timely basis, we may be required to significantly curtail, delay or discontinue one or more of our research or development programs, or we may be unable to expand or maintain our operations, maintain our current organization and employee base or otherwise capitalize on our business opportunities, as desired, which could materially and adversely affect our business, financial condition and results of operations.
-We estimate that currently available cash will provide sufficient funds to enable the Company to meet its planned obligations through September 2024
+We estimate that currently available cash will provide sufficient funds to enable the Company to meet its planned obligations into early 2025.